actionml/universal-recommender/README.md

 **MAP@k**: This tests the predictive power of each usage event/indicator.
 All eventNames used in queries must be removed from the blacklisted events in the engine.json used for a particular dataset.
 So if `"eventNames": ["purchase","view"]` is in the engine.json for the dataset, these events must be removed from the blacklist with `"blacklist": []`, which tells the engine to not blacklist items with `eventNames` for a user.
 Allowing blacklisting will artificially lower MAP@k and so not give the desired result.

+##More Links

+ - For a step-by-step for setting up a cluster see this [guide](https://github.com/actionml/cluster-setup)
+ - For Scaling and Architecture see [these docs](https://github.com/actionml/cluster-setup/blob/master/architecture-and-scaling.md)

 ## Versions

+### v0.3.0

+ - fixed a bug which requires that in the engine.json the `typeName` is required to be `"items"`, with this release the type can be more descriptive.
+ - Now supports the `CleanedDataSource` trait.
+Adding params to the `DataSource` part of `engine.json` allows control of de-duplication, property event compaction, and a time window of event.
+The time window is used to age out the oldest events.
+Note: this only works with the ActionML fork of PredictionIO found in the [ActionML github repository here](https://github.com/actionml/PredictionIO).

 ### v0.2.3